cadithealth/pyramid_describe/README.rst

   The inverse of the `include` option -- see `include` for details.

-* ``{PREFIX}.entries.filters`` : list(resolve-spec), default: null
+* ``{PREFIX}.entries.parsers`` : list(resolve-spec), default: 'pyramid_describe.syntax.default'

-  This option specifies a callable (or string in python dot syntax) or list of thereof that filter and modify the entries before they are rendered to the requested format.
-Each entry that is selected for inclusion for rendering is first passed through each filter and replaced by the return value from the call.
-This is done for each filter consecutively.
-If any filter returns ``None``, the entry is removed from the selection list.
+  This option specifies a callable (or string in python dot syntax) or list thereof that modify the entries before they are rendered.
+These parsers are intended to augment the documentation in some way.
+For example, formal syntax documentation may be extracted from the plain-text documentation.
+Or special short-hand syntax can be converted to standard reStructuredText format.

+  Each entry that is selected for inclusion for rendering is first passed through each parser and replaced by the return value from the call.
+This is done for each parser consecutively.
+If any parser returns ``None``, the entry is removed from the selection list.
-  These filters are intended to allow two primary features:

-  * Access control: a filter can inspect the entry and the requesting user and determine if the entry should be made visible.
-If not, it should return ``None``.

-  * Custom documentation parsing: a filter can parse the entry's `doc` attribute (which gets auto-populated with the entry's python documentation string), and extract other information such as expected parameters, return values, and exceptions thrown.
-    Typically, this is done with something like numpydoc_.
+  By default, the 'pyramid_describe.syntax.default' parser is applied, which works as described in `Documentation Conventions`_.
+This default parser can be disabled (by setting this option to null), replaced (by setting this option to another callable), or extended (by setting this option to the default and appending any custom parsers to it).

-  Filters are passed two parameters: an `entry` object (see pyramid_describe.entry.Entry for detailed attributes) and an `options` dictionary.
+  Parsers are passed two parameters: an `entry` object (see pyramid_describe.entry.Entry for detailed attributes) and an `options` dictionary.
 The latter has many interesting attributes, including a reference to the current `request`.

+  Note that the `entry` object may represent either a single method of an endpoint, or the entire endpoint.
+The methods will be sent through the parser before the entire endpoint.

   TODO: add documentation about `entry` and `options`.

+  The result of a parser operation is expected to be cacheable; this means that it should only be sensitive to the data in the actual entry itself, not the current request.
+For that, see the `entries.filters` option.

+  Each parser must be a callable; if it is not, then the object's ``parser`` attribute will be tried instead.
+This allows the option to specify just the name of a module that contains a ``def parser(...): ...`` function definition.

+* ``{PREFIX}.entries.filters`` : list(resolve-spec), default: null

+  This option is identical in syntax to the `entries.parsers` option, is called with the same parameters, and is expected to have the same return type.

+  The crucial difference, however, is that the result of the filters is not expected to be cacheable.
+Therefore, a filter is the more appropriate place to do access control: entries (or sections thereof) can be removed (by returning ``None``) or modified in any way (by returning a modified entry).

+  Note that parsers and filters typically work together in this respect by, for example, having the parser decorate the entry with classes that the filter then inspects.

   Note that there is a *separate* `filters` option that is used to filter the entire output document, which is format-specific.
 See